 Ilocano, also called Iloko and Iloco, is the third most spoken language in the Philippines.
 Its speakers are mostly found on Luzon island and Mindanao.
-In a country where so many languages are spoken, about two million people also speak Ilocano as a common second language.
+There are over 180 languages spoken in this country, so Ilocano is used as a common second language by about 2 million people.
 As part of the Austronesian family, Ilocano has links to languages ranging from Hawaiian to Malay to Malagasy.
 It has absorbed a lot of words from Spanish and English, as well as Hokkien and Sanskrit.Learn Ilocano with uTalk

 Locals know this language as Samtoy, from 'sao mi ditoy' or 'our language here'.